raspberrypilearning/parent-detector/README.md

 Press `Ctrl – C` when you want to exit.

-##Step 6: Recording to file and playing back from file
+##Step 7: Recording to file and playing back

 We can just add a tiny bit more code to allow us to record to file for playback at a later stage.
 Ideally if there are many intruders in your room then you want to capture them all and not just the most recent one.
 So to do that we need a way to automatically generate a new file name each time movement is detected.
 The easiest and safest way to do this is to make a file name out of the date and time.